 Lamoni Campus students placed on Probation will be strongly encouraged to take advantage of free tutoring services provided by the Academic Divisions/Schools or the Academic Skills Center.

-Full- and part-time students enrolled for at least 8 semester hours will be academically dismissed when they:
+Full- and part-time students who are not classified as first-time freshmen (FF) and are enrolled for at least 8 semester hours during the current semester will be academically dismissed when they:

 - fail to satisfactorily complete 6 semester hours in a given semester/trimester and are not making satisfactory academic progress, or